Limited Company Benefits In Kind - FAQs

 Which items may not qualify as a benefit in kind?

-How do I report benefits in kind as an employee or limited company director?
+How do I report benefits in kind to HMRC as an employee or limited company director?

 How are benefits in kind taxed?

-Always consider if a benefit or expense could be classified by HMRC as benefit in kind (see full list above).
-If it could, then make a benefit in kind calculation to get an estimate of the tax payable on the benefit in kind.
+Always consider if a benefit or expense could be classified by HMRC as benefit in kind.
+If it could, then you can make a benefit in kind calculation to get an estimate of the tax payable.

 In some situations, it may be more beneficial to pay for an expense personally than through a company.

-If benefit in kind rules apply then make sure to complete a P11D by the deadline and apply all relevant HMRC rules.
+If benefit in kind rules apply, then make sure to complete a P11D by the 6th July deadline.
 An accountant will be able to do this for you.

 Previous